The Guide to Hyperlocal Marketing for Real Estate

 Once you have established clear boundaries, farm the local area for leads and contacts with the goal of becoming a familiar name to every buyer and seller in the local market.

-2. Show personality in your social.
+2. Show personality in your social media.

 A great way to develop a relationship with prospects is by sharing images on Instagram of your team’s charitable work, blogs from your site content and personalized posts that say a bit about who you are as a person.
 Join local Facebook groups and tag your location to “check in'' with a specific neighborhood on Facebook and Instagram, which will help boost your chances of showing up in search results.
 Or create informative videos about your community and post them on YouTube, the world’s second-largest search engine.